OCR-D/ocrd_tesserocr/README.md

 - `heading`: block that `spans more than one column`
 - `caption`: block for `text that belongs to an image`

-If you are unhappy with these choices, consider post-processing with a dedicated custom processor in Python, or by modifying the PAGE files directly (e.g. `xmlstarlet ed --inplace -u '//pc:TextRegion/@type[.="floating"]' -v paragraph filegrp/*.xml`).
+If you are unhappy with these choices, then consider post-processing with a dedicated custom processor in Python, or by modifying the PAGE files directly (e.g. `xmlstarlet ed --inplace -u '//pc:TextRegion/@type[.="floating"]' -v paragraph filegrp/*.xml`).

 All segmentation is currently done as **bounding boxes** only by default, i.e. without precise polygonal outlines.
 For dense page layouts this means that neighbouring regions and neighbouring text lines may overlap a lot.
 If this is a problem for your workflow, try post-processing like so:
 - after line segmentation: use `ocrd-cis-ocropy-resegment` for polygonalization, or `ocrd-cis-ocropy-clip` on the line level
 - after region segmentation: use `ocrd-segment-repair` with `plausibilize` (and `sanitize` after line segmentation)

 It also means that Tesseract should be allowed to segment across multiple hierarchy levels at once, to avoid introducing inconsistent/duplicate text line assignments in text regions, or word assignments in text lines.
 Hence,
-- prefer `ocrd-tesserocr-recognize` with `segmentation_level=region` over `ocrd-tesserocr-segment` followed by `ocrd-tesserocr-recognize`, if you want to do all in one with Tesseract,
+- prefer `ocrd-tesserocr-recognize` with `segmentation_level=region`
+  over `ocrd-tesserocr-segment` followed by `ocrd-tesserocr-recognize`,
+  if you want to do all in one with Tesseract,
-- prefer `ocrd-tesserocr-recognize` with `segmentation_level=line` over `ocrd-tesserocr-segment-line` followed by `ocrd-tesserocr-recognize`, if you want to do everything but region segmentation with Tesseract,
+- prefer `ocrd-tesserocr-recognize` with `segmentation_level=line`
+  over `ocrd-tesserocr-segment-line` followed by `ocrd-tesserocr-recognize`,
+  if you want to do everything but region segmentation with Tesseract,
-- prefer `ocrd-tesserocr-segment` over `ocrd-tesserocr-segment-region` followed by (`ocrd-tesserocr-segment-table` and) `ocrd-tesserocr-segment-line`, if you want to do everything but recognition with Tesseract.
+- prefer `ocrd-tesserocr-segment` over `ocrd-tesserocr-segment-region`
+  followed by (`ocrd-tesserocr-segment-table` and) `ocrd-tesserocr-segment-line`,
+  if you want to do everything but recognition with Tesseract.

 However, you can also run `ocrd-tesserocr-segment*` and `ocrd-tesserocr-recognize` with `shrink_polygons=True` to get **polygons** by post-processing each segment, shrinking to the convex hull of all its symbol outlines.

 ## Testing